ArtemKornev0/ArtemKornev/README.md

 - Studied the fourth part of the course ... - "Introduction to Machine Learning."
 - Studied the fifth part of the course ... - "Mathematics in ML."
 - Studied the fifth part of the course... - "ML in business."
+- Studied the fifth part of the course... - "Introduction to  Deep Learning." & "Introduction to  Data Engineering."
+- Completed the graduation project.
 - In parallel, I study Git, VS code, Jupiter Notebook, Markdown, Google Colab.

 ### 🙌🏻 Contact me